 Grafton shares surge as profit beats estimates

-Grafton chief executive Gavin Slark said the company was pleased with its the progress in the face of UK uncertainty.
+Grafton chief executive Gavin Slark said the company was pleased with its progress in the face of UK uncertainty.
+Photograph: Nick Bradshaw

 Shares in Grafton Group surged more than 10 per cent on Friday after the builders’ merchanting group’s operating profit of £98.1 million (€108 million) beat analyst estimates.

-The Heiton Buckley, Chadwicks and Woodie’s DIY owner said its adjusted operating profit for the six months ended June 30th 2019 was £97.7 million, which was up from £92.4 million the year before.
+The Heiton Buckley, Chadwicks and Woodie’s DIY owner said its adjusted operating profit for the six months ended June 30th was £97.7 million, up from £92.4 million the year before.

 “The stock’s rating has bounced along at multi-year lows, which leaves the group attractively valued.
 Near-term volatility may well persist, but we are confident that patience will ultimately be rewarded,” Davy analyst Flor O’Donoghue wrote in a note to clients.

 In results issued for the first half of this year, Grafton said it had agreed the sale of its Belgian business, which has a total value of about £28 million.
-The sale of the business to private equity company Aurelius will enable them put capital into higher margin businesses, Grafton’s chief executive, Gavin Slark, told The Irish Times.
+The sale of the business to private-equity company Aurelius will enable it put capital into higher-margin businesses, Grafton’s chief executive, Gavin Slark, told The Irish Times.

 “We can make certain preparations but in reality we’ve got to focus on running a business,” Mr Slark said, adding that the company’s Irish business has limited exposure to products coming through the UK.